lowepowerlab/protocols/kbase.md

 # Genome sets for comparative genomics

+Tiffany created a tutorial powerpoint to provide advice on setting up a KBase narrative for Ralstonia phylogenomics including insight into the quality control.
+It's a guide for making additional phylogenomics narratives if you want to. **[Download the tutorial .pptx from this github page](https://github.com/lowepowerlab/protocols/blob/main/resources/KBase_tips_Ralstonia.pptx).** Download button is the ↓ arrow towards the right of the page.

 ## Narrative: RSSC Phylogenomics
-Tiffany maintains this narrative with all of the publicly available RSSC genomes.
+The Lowe-Power lab maintains this narrative with all of the publicly available RSSC genomes.

+Contributors: Tiffany Lowe-Power, Vienna Elmgreen

 [https://narrative.kbase.us/narrative/123807](https://narrative.kbase.us/narrative/123807)